idcrook/shairport-sync-mqtt-display/python-flask-socketio-server/README.md

 install
 =======

-on computer where you want to run python webserver (in a git clone of this repo)
+on computer where you want to run the python 3 webserver (from within a git clone of this repo)

 ```bash
 cd python-flask-socketio-server